-Eligibility: This part shall also establish and confirm the eligibility of the PI, and indicate the extent to which other proposals recently submitted or planned for submission in Fiscal Year 2015and existing projects commit the time of the PI concurrently with this proposed activity.
+Eligibility: This part shall also establish and confirm the eligibility of the PI, and indicate the extent to which other proposals recently submitted or planned for submission in 2014 and existing projects commit the time of the PI concurrently with this proposed activity.
 Any attempt to circumvent the restriction on PIs working more than half time for an academic or a nonprofit organization by substituting an ineligible PI will result in rejection of the proposal.
-However, for an STTR the PI can be primarily employed by either the SBC or the RI.
 Please see section 1.5.3 for further explanation.

 Part 7: Relationship with Future R/R&D

 State the anticipated results of the proposed R/R&D effort if the project is successful (through Phase I and Phase II).
 Discuss the significance of the Phase I effort in providing a foundation for the Phase II R/R&D effort and for follow-on development, application and commercialization efforts (Phase III).

 General: Describe available equipment and physical facilities (this should include physical location [where the work is to be preformed], square footage, and major equipment) necessary to carry out the proposed Phase II and projected Phase III efforts.
 Items of equipment or facilities to be purchased (as detailed in the cost proposal) shall be justified under this section.